 Other requirements specific to the product; for example encryption, signatures, etc.

-Some of these issues will be addressed in the common set of validation checks, currently under development.
+Some of these issues are addressed in the common set of validation checks.
 A recommended common set of validation checks is described in S-97 Part C. Product Specification developers should supplement the common set with such additional checks as are appropriate for the particular products.

 Validation checks for packages